techmyth/techmyth.github.io/content/posts/vmware-vshd.en.md

 Hello everyone

-This time I come to show you the integration of “VMware Skyline Health Diagnostics” (VSHD) with VMware vCenter.
+This time I come to show you the integration of `VMware Skyline Health Diagnostics` (VSHD) with VMware vCenter.
 I will also show you how to run the diagnostics to know how is the health of your Virtual infrastructure.
 VSHD is a self-diagnostic platform that allows to detect and solve problems in both vSphere and vSAN product line.

 This tool provides recommendations in the form of Knowledge Base articles or links to troubleshooting procedures. vSphere administrators can use this tool to troubleshoot issues before contacting VMware Global Support.